A Month After Emergency Declaration, Trump's Promises Largely Unfulfilled

 "What became clear in the days and weeks or even in some cases the hours following that event was that they had significantly over-promised what the private sector was ready to do," said Jeremy Konyndyk, senior policy fellow at the Center for Global Development.

-The White House declined to comment on this story.
+The White House declined to comment for this story.

 During the Rose Garden address, the president introduced a series of leaders from major retailers to suggest there would be cooperation between the federal government and private sector companies for drive-through testing.